 Rett Syndrome is a genetic neurological disorder that almost exclusively affects girls.
 It strikes randomly, typically at the age of 12 to 18 months, and is caused by random mutations of the MECP2 gene on the X chromosome.
 Although very rare, boys can also have Rett Syndrome.

-Rett Syndrome presents after a period of normal development until roughly 6 to 18 months of life, when the child begins to regress and there is a slowing down or deterioration of skills.
-Rett Syndrome is devastating because it deprives young girls of speech, hand use and normal movement often including the ability to walk.
-The disorder brings anxiety, seizures, tremors, breathing difficulties, teeth grinding, Scoliosis (curvature of the spine), as well as severe gastrointestinal issues.
-While their bodies suffer, it is believed that the cognitive abilities of children with Rett Syndrome remain largely intact based on their bright and attentive eyes and ability to express a wide spectrum of moods and emotions.
+Rett Syndrome is devastating because it deprives young children of speech, hand use, normal movement often including the ability to walk.
+As children enter childhood, the disorder brings anxiety, seizures, tremors, breathing difficulties, as well as severe gastrointestinal issues.
+While their bodies suffer, it is believed that their cognitive abilities remain largely intact.

-Your contributions make a tremendous difference in funding the research needed to develop and enhance clinical trials and find a permanent, genetic cure for Rett Syndrome.
+Your contributions make a tremendous difference in funding the research needed to develop clinical trials and find a permanent, genetic cure for Rett Syndrome.

 Your gift today can help change a child’s future.

-Cureforrett.org is a 501(c)(3) nonprofit corporation registered as Rett Eliminated Together Today
+Cureforrett.org is a 501(c)3 non-profit corporation registered as the Rett Eliminated Together Today Foundation